Study: Breast cancers can disappear without treatment: fact or fiction?

 Women over 45

-Screening mammography has been successful.
-The death rate from breast cancer was previously unchanged for decades before the introduction of routine mammography in the U.S. in the mid-1980s.
+has been successful.
+The death rate from breast cancer was previously unchanged for decades before the introduction of routine in the U.S. in the mid-1980s.
 Since then, death from breast cancer has decreased by 37% in recent decades for women over 40.
 This decrease is largely credited to routine breast screening by mammograms.
 However, previous research and accompanying news articles have claimed that some breast cancers detected by routine screening can disappear or regress on their own without treatment.

-Elizabeth Arleo and her colleagues from New York-Presbyterian/Weill Cornell Imaging and other institutions published a research article in the Journal of the American College of Radiology in July 2017 which reports results of a prospective study designed to understand what happens to untreated breast cancers.
+Elizabeth Arleo and her colleagues from New York-Presbyterian/Weill Cornell Imaging and other institutions published a research article in the Journal of the American College of Radiology in July 2017 which reports results of a study designed to understand what happens to untreated breast cancers.

 Learn what happens to untreated breast cancers detected through routine screening.
 Do they spontaneously disappear or regress?